keolo/keolo-com/content/projects/joyo.md

 let's talk.
 I treat every engagement like my own startup: lean, data-driven, and laser-focused on product-market-fit.

-➡️ **<a href="https://calendar.app.google/rVk4MYXfZTu6VHdP9" target="_blank" rel="noopener noreferrer">Book a 30-minute call</a>** to explore whether Fractional CTO support is the growth lever your startup needs.
+➡️ **<a href="https://calendar.app.google/rVk4MYXfZTu6VHdP9" target="_blank" rel="noopener noreferrer">Book a complementary 30-minute call</a>** to explore whether Fractional CTO support is the growth lever your startup needs.